DIY Milk Stand for Goats

 That’s all there is to it!
 Now you can milk your ladies in style, because not only does this baby make it convenient to milk, but it will look good while out in your yard, barn, or goat house as well!
 Have any questions, ask away down below!

-I just love it!
+I just love my new milk stand for goats!
 I hope you do too!

 As always, Happy Building!

-Don’t have time to build it now, PIN IT for later!
+Don’t have time to build this milk stand for goats now?
+PIN IT for later!